 Coinbase Pro has lower fees than regular Coinbase, but trades generally take longer to complete.
-For people who aren’t day-trading crypto, Coinbase Pro is probably a better idea.
+So for people who aren’t day-trading crypto, Coinbase Pro is probably a better idea.

 To this end, Coinbase Pro also employs very sound security practices and has a stellar reputation for taking good care of its customers.
 In addition, the company is insured and backed by some of the largest investors in the trading industry, including the New York Stock Exchange, Andreessen Horowitz, and Union Square Ventures.

-With peace of mind comes a price, however, as Coinbase Pro’s trading fees are significantly higher than most other cryptocurrency trading platforms.
+However, with peace of mind comes a price, as Coinbase Pro’s trading fees are significantly higher than most other cryptocurrency trading platforms.
 The exchange is also a bit lacking in terms of withdrawal processing speed, but for those who value security and dependability, there’s probably no better exchange in this regard.

-It helps significantly to already have a Coinbase account set up before using Coinbase Pro as the accounts can easily be linked via email address, but it is not completely necessary.
+It helps to already have a Coinbase account set up before using Coinbase Pro.
+Then, you can easily link the accounts via email address, but this is not mandatory.

 Why Choose Coinbase Pro?

-Cryptocurrencies can be securely traded, stored on or transferred from the site, and with customer deposits insured up to (at least) $200,000, you’ll never have to worry about your coins suddenly disappearing from within the system.
+Cryptocurrencies can be securely traded, stored on, or transferred from the site.
+Moreover, with customer deposits insured up to (at least) $200,000, you’ll never have to worry about your coins suddenly disappearing from within the system.

-Initially launched as Coinbase Exchange in 2015, Coinbase Pro was born out of Coinbase’s desire to provide its customers with a trading solution in which they could buy and sell coins from each other, in a manner more flexible than they previously allowed.
-With exchange hackings continually rocking the world of cryptocurrency, Coinbase also wanted to introduce a safer, more secure trading experience that surpassed all others.
-Having never been hacked in almost 5 years of operation, Coinbase Pro has succeeded in that goal.
+Initially launched as Coinbase Exchange in 2015, Coinbase Pro was born out of Coinbase’s desire to provide its customers with a trading solution in which they could buy and sell coins from each other in a manner more flexible than they previously allowed.
+In addition, with exchange hackings continually rocking the world of cryptocurrency, Coinbase also wanted to introduce a safer, more secure trading experience that surpassed all others.
+Having never been hacked in almost five years of operation, Coinbase Pro has succeeded in that goal.

-In May 2016, Coinbase Exchange was rebranded as GDAX (Global Digital Assets Exchange), adding support for Ethereum shortly thereafter.
-In March 2017, Coinbase obtained the highly sought after BitLicense issued by the state of New York, making them one of the first (and only) major cryptocurrency exchanges to do so.
+In May 2016, Coinbase Exchange was rebranded as GDAX (Global Digital Assets Exchange), adding support for Ethereum shortly after.
+In March 2017, Coinbase obtained the highly sought-after BitLicense issued by the state of New York, making them one of the first (and only) major cryptocurrency exchanges to do so.

 In December 2017, they added support for Bitcoin Cash.
-GDAX was rebranded as Coinbase Pro in May 2018, subsequently adding over 20 new cryptocurrencies to their lineup over the course of the following 2 years.
+GDAX was rebranded as Coinbase Pro in May 2018, subsequently adding over 20 new cryptocurrencies to their lineup over the following two years.